NFIBrokerage/spear/guides/writing_events.md

 ## Enumeration Characteristics

-`event_stream` is an `t:Enumerable.t/0` which will be lazily written to the EventStore as elements of the stream are computed and serialized on to the wire.
+`event_stream` is an `t:Enumerable.t/0` which will be lazily written to the EventStoreDB as elements of the stream are computed and serialized on to the wire.

 This means a few things: